Similarity surfaces, connections, and the measurable Riemann mapping theorem: Statement

 \begin{theorem}[Uniqueness, not proved here] The normalized solutions of the equation $\bd f = \mu\, \de f$ are unique. \end{theorem} The proof of \Cref{thm:mainuniq} is out of the scope of the present article, see \cite{Abis}, Theorem~2 page~16 together with the implication ``$B\implies A$'' page~20.

-\begin{definition} We will say that a function $\mu: t\in\D \mapsto \mu_t\in \cal B$ is holomorphic if there is a power series expansion $\mu_t = \sum t^n a_n$, where $n\in\N$ and $a_n\in\cal B$, whose radius of convergence is at least one, i.e.\ $\limsup \|a_n\|^{1/n} \leq 1$. \end{definition} In this definition the sum is assumed to converge in the Banach space $\cal B$.
-For all $t\in\D$, $\mu_t$ is a well-defined element of $\cal B$, in particular it is an equivalence class of $L^\infty$ function from $\C$ to $\C$.
-For the reader's interest, equivalent definitions of holomorphy are given in \Cref{app:weak}, but not used in this article.
+\begin{definition} We will say that a function $\mu: \tau\in\D \mapsto \mu_\tau\in \cal B$ is holomorphic if there is a power series expansion $\mu_\tau = \sum \tau^n a_n$, where $n\in\N$ and $a_n\in\cal B$, whose radius of convergence is at least one, i.e.\ $\limsup \|a_n\|^{1/n} \leq 1$. \end{definition} In this definition the sum is assumed to converge in the Banach space $\cal B$.
+For all $\tau\in\D$, $\mu_\tau$ is a well-defined element of $\cal B$, in particular it is an equivalence class of $L^\infty$ function from $\C$ to $\C$.
+For the reader's interest, equivalent definitions of holomorphy are given in \Cref{app:weak}, but not used in this article, except in \Cref{sec:var-avg} where we study a variant of the construction.

-\begin{theorem}[Holomorphic dependence] Under the holomorphy condition of \Cref{def:holo}, assuming moreover that for all $t\in\D$, $\|\mu_t\|_\infty<1$, then there is a function $(t,z)\in\D\times\C \mapsto f_t(z)\in\C$ such that: \begin{enumerate} \item for every $t\in\D$, $f_t$ is a normalized solution of the Beltrami equation associated to $\mu_t$, \item for every $z\in\C$, the function $t\in\D\mapsto f_t(z)\in\C$ is holomorphic. \end{enumerate} \end{theorem}
+\begin{theorem}[Holomorphic dependence] Under the holomorphy condition of \Cref{def:holo}, assuming moreover that for all $\tau\in\D$, $\|\mu_\tau\|_\infty<1$, then there is a function $(\tau,z)\in\D\times\C \mapsto f_\tau(z)\in\C$ such that: \begin{enumerate} \item for every $\tau\in\D$, $f_\tau$ is a normalized solution of the Beltrami equation associated to $\mu_\tau$, \item for every $z\in\C$, the function $\tau\in\D\mapsto f_\tau(z)\in\C$ is holomorphic. \end{enumerate} \end{theorem}

 This is due to Ahlfors and Bers \cite{AhB}, and possibly others.
 They also studied other kind of smooth dependence.
-Of course by \Cref{thm:mainuniq}, $f_t$ is unique, so in fact the theorem can be stated as follows: the unique normalized solution $f_t$ is, pointwise in $z$, holomorphic in $t$.
+Of course by \Cref{thm:mainuniq}, $f_\tau$ is unique, so in fact the theorem can be stated as follows: the unique normalized solution $f_\tau$ is, pointwise in $z$, holomorphic in $\tau$.

 In this section we propose a proof of \Cref{thm:main1} and of \Cref{thm:main2} which uses the density argument and similarity surfaces.
-The maps $f$ of \Cref{thm:main1} and $f_t$ of \Cref{thm:main2} will be obtained as extracted limits of maps $f_n$ straightening Beltrami forms that are piecewise constant with polygonal pieces.
+A key point is that the obtained surfaces are isomorphic as Riemann surfaces to $\hat\C$ minus a finite set.
+This is obtained by completing the atlas and making use of the Poincaré-Koebe theorem.
+In this approach where we cannot use the measurable Riemann mapping theorem (since we are proving it), we do not know how of an alternative method.
+The maps $f$ of \Cref{thm:main1} and $f_\tau$ of \Cref{thm:main2} will be obtained as extracted limits of maps $f_n$ straightening Beltrami forms that are piecewise constant with (finitely many) polygonal pieces.
 The proof bears resemblance with Lavrentiev's approach \cite{Lav1,Lav2}, which we sum up in \Cref{sub:lavrentiev}.

 \begin{remark} Actually, using uniqueness (\Cref{thm:mainuniq}) one can prove that the full sequence $f_n$ converge to the solution of the Beltrami equation.
 See \Cref{app:beltrami:cv}. \end{remark}

 \begin{remark} This hence defines an approximation scheme $f_n\tend f$ for solving the Beltrami equation.
 However, we do not claim that this scheme is efficient. \end{remark}